maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

 * **Version 1.5.5:**
-  * Fixed the `metamask_sign()` method.
+  * Fixed the `metamask_contract()` method.
 It was not signing the contract when completing the listing for the Ethereum Blockchain.
   * Minor fixes.
 * **Version 1.5.4:**
   * The HTTPConnectionPool error in Selenium is fixed, it was caused by defining the driver inside a loop.
 Now the bot will print an error and restart to launch the bot. **[#112](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/112)**.